-Appendix C Counseling Student Annual Self-Evaluation Form
+Appendix E Counseling Student Annual Self-Evaluation Form

-Student's Name Date

-This form is to be completed and submitted, along with appropriate documentation, to students' advisors by the beginning of the semester during which they will be reviewed.
-This self-evaluation covers the previous 30 credits.

-Month & year when entered program:

-Student's intended career goal:

-1. Courses taken and grades received:

-Semester Course number Grade (e.g., Fall, 19) COUN 6000 AB

-- 2. Reflect on the grades and feedback received from your professors this past year: - 3.
-Discuss your progress toward developing multicultural counseling and advocacy competencies. - 4.
-Reflect on your development of professional dispositions: - 5.
-Reflect on your level of self-care over the past year: - 6.
-Level of participation in the CECP Graduate Student Organization this past year: - 7.
-List all current professional memberships (including local, state, and national): - 8.
-List other professional development activities (e.g., professional organization involvement, conferences and workshops, etc. attended this past year):
+Stu udent's Name Date This form is to be completed and submitted, along with appropriate documentation, to students' advisors by March 1.
+This self-evaluation covers the previous 12 months.
+Mo onth & year when entered program: Stı udent's intended career goal: 1.
+Courses taken and grades received: Semester Course number Grade (e.g., Fall, 17) COUN 6000 AB 2.
+Reflect on the grades and feedback received from your professors this past year: 3.
+Reflect on your development of professional dispositions: 4.
+Discuss your progress toward developing multicultural counseling and advocacy competencies.
+5. Reflect on your level of self-care over the past year: 6.
+Level of participation in the CECP Graduate Student Organization this past year:

-- 9. Note your plan for taking the master's comprehensive exam: - 10.
-Comment on your annual self-evaluation from last year and last year's faculty annual evaluation (skip if this is your first year in the department). - 11.
-If you are working on developing competencies in any specialized area (e.g., child/adolescent counseling), discuss your plan for developing those competencies. - 12.
-Assess both your strengths as well as areas where change, growth, or improvement is desired or needed with respect to your educational and career goals. - 13.
-Identify your educational and professional goals for the coming year. - 14.
-What are your plans for obtaining licensure? - 15.
-Include a copy of your current vita under the appropriate tab in your portfolio. - 16.
-After the student and advisor discuss the above information, the advisor may want to offer additional comments below.
-Both should then sign as indicated below.
+7. List all current professional memberships (including local, state, and national): 8.
+List other professional development activities (e.g., professional organization involvement conferences and workshops, etc. attended this past year): 9.
+Note your plan for taking the master's comprehensive exam: 10.
+Comment on your annual self-evaluation from last year and last year's faculty annual evaluation (skip if this is your first year in the department).
+11. If you are working on developing competencies in any specialized area of practice or track (e.g., school, community - adult, child/adolescent, addiction-mental health), discuss your plan for developing those competencies.
+12. Assess both your strengths as well as areas where change, growth, or improvement is desired or needed with respect to your educational and career goals.
+13. Identify your educational and professional goals for the coming year.
+14. What are your plans for obtaining licensure?